honey0219/HeTGB/README.md

+# HeTGB

-# HeTGB: A Comprehensive Benchmark for Heterophilic Text-Attributed Graphs
+The code and datasets used for our paper [*"A Comprehensive Benchmark for Heterophilic Text-Attributed Graphs"*](https://arxiv.org/abs/2503.04822).

 ## Data